sam-rincon/sam-rincon/README.md

 - **Core Competencies**: Data visualization, GIS mapping, statistical analysis, project coordination, forecasting models

 I like creating data-driven insights to shape strategic goals and solve complex problems, whether through creating project coordination tools or developing interactive visualizations.

-### 🧬 Academic and Professional Background

-I have a **MSc Honours in Bioscience and Biomedical Science** specializing in bioinformatics and genetics from my university in Scotland, and am currently expanding my development knowledge in **Computer Programming and Analysis** at Fanshawe College.

-### 🌐 Cross-Cultural Communication

-I’m fluent in **English** and **Spanish**, with intermediate proficiency in **French**, and basic **Japanese**.

-### 📈 Projects & Interests

-I am deeply interested in exploring data science.
-Key areas of focus include:

-- **Bioinformatics in genomics**: Data-driven insights in healthcare and biological research.
-- **Real Estate Analytics**: Advanced data solutions for site planning, acquisition, and market forecasting.

-### 💬 Let’s Talk

-Always open to learning something new - feel free to reach out!